eguidotti/website/content/teaching.md

 ---

 - [Corporate Finance](https://search.usi.ch/it/corsi/35270479/corporate-finance), Master in Finance, University of Lugano, academic year 2024/2025.
-- [Deploying Machine Learning Models on Google Cloud Platform](https://dse-lm91.cdl.unimi.it/en/courses/laboratories), Master in Data Science for Economics, University of Milan, academic year 2022/2023 and 2023/2024.
+- [Deploying Machine Learning Models on Google Cloud Platform](https://dse-lm91.cdl.unimi.it/en/courses/laboratories), Master in Data Science for Economics, University of Milan, academic years 2022/2023, 2023/2024, and 2024/2025.
 - [Data Acquisition, Management, and Visualization](https://dse-lm91.cdl.unimi.it/en/courses/laboratories), Master in Data Science for Economics, University of Milan, academic years 2020/2021 and 2021/2022.

 ## Co-teaching